Cat Nutrition Guide: What Cats Need to Eat

 1) Why Cats Are Obligate Carnivores

-2) Essential Nutrients (What to Look For)
+2) Essential Nutrients Cats Need

-• Water: hydration is part of nutrition; many cats do better on higher-moisture meals.
+• Water: hydration is part of nutrition.
+Many cats do better on higher-moisture meals.

-Both complete wet and complete dry foods can meet needs if they carry a proper nutritional adequacy statement.
+Both complete wet and complete dry foods can meet a cat’s needs if they carry a proper nutritional adequacy statement.
 Wet food’s built-in moisture helps urinary health and can improve satiety at fewer calories.
 Dry food is convenient, stores well, and works in puzzle feeders for enrichment.
-Many homes win with a wet-leaning mix: wet for meals, a small measured dry portion for puzzles.

-4) How to Read the Label (Fast)
+4) How to Read the Label Fast

 5) Quick Dry-Matter Comparison

-Take the as-fed protein and divide by (100 − moisture%).
-Example: a wet food with 10% protein and 78% moisture → 10 ÷ (100−78) ≈ 45% protein on a dry-matter basis.
-Use the same move for fat and fiber when choosing between products.
+Take the as-fed protein and divide it by 100 − moisture%.
+Example: a wet food with 10% protein and 78% moisture gives you 10 ÷ (100 − 78), which is about 45% protein on a dry-matter basis.
+Use the same idea for fat and fiber when choosing between products.

 6) Life Stages and Goals

-7) Special Situations (When to Tailor)
+7) Special Situations

 8) Hydration Boosters That Actually Help

-• Add 1–2 tbsp warm water to wet meals and stir to a pâté.
+• Add 1–2 tablespoons of warm water to wet meals and stir into a soft pâté texture.

-9) How to Set Portions (The Calm, Safe Way)
+9) How to Set Portions the Calm, Safe Way

-10) Sample Day (Adult Indoor 4–5 kg)
+10) Sample Day for an Adult Indoor 4–5 kg Cat

-Dinner: ½ can wet.
-Save 10% of daily calories for training treats.
+Treats: save up to 10% of daily calories for training treats.

 11) Transitioning Foods Without Upset